wilsonwang371/betterschema/README.md

 ```

 Regular expressions can also be used to match multiple attributes at once.
-Note: regular expressions are not supported on Windows.

 ```python